mciocchi/atomic_d20/README.md

 |Deity        |d12      |1000                   |~2000 |~4000    |~6500   |~8000 |~10000            |1000                |
 |Elder Deity  |d12      |10000                  |~20000|~40000   |~65000  |~80000|~100000           |10000               |

-# Maneuvers

-As a general rule, any character may attempt to do anything.

-By default, a character rolls as Untrained (+0)

-A character's Concept, Lineage, and Expertise each grant bonuses if they are relevant to the maneuver that the character is attempting.

-## Practiced vs. Spontaneous Maneuvers

-Once per day, characters may spend an hour during one of their rests practicing maneuvers.
-No more than five maneuvers may be practiced in this way.

-Maneuvers practiced this way may be rolled with a large boon (+2) in addition to any other bonuses that they would ordinarily receive.

-If characters wish to modify a maneuver and execute it with a slight difference from the way it was practiced, they receive a small boon (+1) instead of a large one.

 # TODO Spellcasting

 Spells are a particular kind of maneuver which involve bending the rules of the universe itself.